Essential rules for international and domestic contracts, setting out responsibilities between buyers and sellers for costs, delivery and risks.

 Amid growing hostility to free trade and open markets, ICC is seeking to make a positive case for trade as a driver of jobs, growth and opportunity.

-On behalf of business, the International Chamber of Commerce (ICC) calls upon participants at this year’s Internet Governance Forum (IGF) to ensure that digital technologies are accessible, affordable and relevant for all.
+The International Chamber of Commerce (ICC) united with participants at the Internet Governance Forum (IGF) to pursue meaningful policies aimed at improving digital access for all.

 ICC has published a new toolkit to streamline dispute resolution in relation to climate disputes.